-- 3. Please indicate your preference for the following: - □ Option 1 registration, microchipping and de-sexing by six months - □ Option 2 limited registration at three months; full registration on de-sexing - ☑ Option 3 registration at three months; onus on owner to advise when dog de-sexed
+Questions - All 3.
+Ple ase indicate your preference for the following: Option 1 - registration, microchipping and de-sexing by six months Option 2 - limited registration at three months; full registration on de-sexing

-Please provide reasons for your preference: Options 1 and 2 are promoting early sterilisation.

-Option 3 would allow for the dog to be sterilised at an age agreed by the owner and their vet on the best age applicable to that dog - if it is to be desexed at all.

-Questions - Veterinarians

-From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
+□ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference:Option 1 and 2 are promoting the early sterilisation of dogs which I am against.
+The third option would allow for dogs to be sterilised at an age agreed by the owner and their vet on the best age applicable to the dog if it is to be desexed at all Questions - Veterinarians From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
 This would replace the need to issue a sterilisation certificate.

-4. Would you support this approach?
+4. Would you support this approach?☐ Yes☐ No☐ Unsure Please provide reasons for your response:

-- □ Yes

-- □ No

-- □ Unsure